awlzac/wbt/README.md

 "wannabe tempest"

-a tempest (arcade game) clone in java, and a small project for playing with git.
+a tempest (80's arcade game) clone in java, and a small project for playing with git.

-playable, and fairly true to the original, though not a full feature-complete clone.  the crawler, some of the levels, the red X's and square pods, spikes, spinnies, etc are here, and function mostly like in the original.  the superzapper, sound, and the high score board, as well as some of the level layouts, are missing.
+playable, and fairly true to the original, though not a full feature-complete clone.

+game summary:
+the player (you) have a crawler, with which you must maneuver around the front of the current level and destroy the enemies coming forward towards you.  the enemies are:
+  Exes: X-shaped enemies that fire missiles at you, and will chase you around the front of the board until they catch you, if not destroyed.
+  Ex Pods: purple pods that come at you, which produce two exes when destroyed, or when they reach the front of the level.
+  spikes: columns sometimes have spikes, which will destroy you if you hit them when clearing a level.  spikes also have spinners which fire missiles at you.

+you also have a "superzapper", which is a special weapon that instantly destroys all exes (except for pods) that are on the board.

+control is via arrow keys and spacebar, and "S" to superzap.

 ##### to build, using ant build file:
     $ ant